SuffolkLITLab/legal-tech-class/docs/practical-guide-docassemble/rebuild-lightsail-instance.md

 ### Final steps

 Once the server is running, it is recommended to increase timeout period of nginx.
 This needs to be done inside docker container.
-Follow (these instructions)[https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/installation#increase-nginx-timeouts-to-5-minutes].
+Follow [these instructions](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/installation#increase-nginx-timeouts-to-5-minutes).

 If you want to receive email alerts when the new AWS Lightsail instance is working hard, set up AWS Lightsail alerts - CPU utilization.
 A threshold of over 60% CPU utilization 2